 Recess and lunch supervision is provided by trained University Park staff.
-Playground supervisors are easily identified by bright colored vests and their IUSD identification badge.
+Playground supervisors are easily identified by bright-colored vests and their IUSD identification badges.

 Report Cards/ Parent Conferences

 Open House is scheduled in the spring.
-All members of the family are invited to come and share in the activities and experiences your child has had during the school year.
+All family members are invited to come and share in the activities and experiences your child has had during the school year.

 Safe Travel To and From School

-Children and adults are expected to follow all traffic safety laws when going to and from school.
-In the interest of safety and taking into consideration the number of people around the school at arrival and dismissal times, students must walk their bicycle and carry their skateboards or scooter when they are on school grounds.
+Children and adults must follow all traffic safety laws when going to and from school.
+In the interest of safety and considering the number of people around the school at arrival and dismissal times, students must walk their bicycles and carry their skateboards or scooters when on school grounds.